timcblank/WPEngine-App/README.md

 The project is a console app that can be compiled and run by script.
 The project uses AutoFac for dependency injection, and has been developed with scalability plus maintainability in mind.

+The test-data.csv file was provided as a test use file.